 We acknowledge that our young people live in an increasingly complex world and we are well aware of our responsibility to help them negotiate any difficulties that might befall them.
-To that end, we staff a highly functional Wellbeing Centre, where students have access to Youth Workers and Social Workers.
+To that end, we staff a highly functional Wellbeing Centre, where students have access to Youth Workers, Social Workers and a Pastoral Care Worker.
 We offer personalised intervention programs and a range of other supports that give our students the best chances of educational success.
-In addition, the Hub is staffed from 8am until 5pm every day.
+In addition, the Hub is staffed from 8:30am until 4:30pm every day (except Friday).

 This is a place where students can "hang out" during break times; access teacher and trainee support after school in Homework Club; and undertake Supervised Study during the lesson-time.
-Healthy snacks are available at all times in both the Hub and the Wellbeing Centre.
+Healthy snacks are available in both the Hub and the Wellbeing Centre.